InnerSourceCommons/InnerSourcePatterns/introducing-metrics-in-innersource.md

 # Context

 An organization is applying InnerSource.
-This needs to check the current status and if some of the expected outcomes are starting to work.
+This would like to measure the current status in terms of 'health' and performance of the initiative, and if the expected outcomes such as an increase in the level of cross-divisional and cross-location collaboration are actually taking place.

 # Problem